Frequently Asked Questions (FAQ)

 What varsity athletic opportunities are available?

-Moody sponsors five varsity sports.
-If you have an athletic background and are interested in participating in college athletics, the Moody coaches would like to connect with you (contact information below).
+Moody sponsors four varsity sports.
+If you are interested in participating in college athletics, the Moody coaches would like to connect with you (contact information below).
 More information can be found at http://www.moody.edu/athletics.

 - Men's Basketball (Dan Dunn - firstname.lastname@example.org)